InterCity (British Rail): Rail blue

-Executive livery
+Executive

 The first production Advanced Passenger Train was unveiled on 7 June 1978.
-It was painted in a new livery with dark grey upper body and light grey lower body separated by wide white and red bands.
-The roof was white to reduce solar heating, and a large 'InterCity APT' logotype was positioned on the dark grey section of the power cars – 'InterCity' had no hyphen and was solid white but the 'APT' was an outline.
-A new 'Executive' service was part of the relaunch of the InterCity Sector on 3 October 1983.
+It was painted in a new livery with dark grey upper body and light grey lower body, separated by wide white and red bands.
+The roof was white to reduce solar heating, and a large InterCity APT logotype was positioned on the dark grey section of the power cars; InterCity had no hyphen and was solid white, but the APT was an outline.

+A new Executive service was part of the relaunch of the InterCity sector on 3 October 1983.
 This saw the coaches of the Manchester Pullman and two HSTs refurbished and repainted experimentally into the same colour scheme as the APT.
-The HSTs continued to carry an outline 'InterCity 125' logotype (now with no hyphen) and the large yellow area on the power car that had been a feature of the blue and grey livery.
+The HSTs continued to carry an outline InterCity 125 logotype, now with no hyphen, and the large yellow area on the power car that had been a feature of the blue and grey livery.
 The logotype on coaches was positioned as before but changed to black.

-By May 1984 other coaches and locomotives were entering service in the dark and light grey livery.
+By May 1984, other coaches and locomotives were entering service in the dark and light grey livery.
 87012 Coeur de Lion entered service with black numbers on the cab side but no logo.
-73123 Gatwick Express had white numbers and a large double arrow logo on the dark grey of its bodyside, although the new Gatwick Express service was not operated by the InterCity Sector.
-In use there were problems with the light colour showing dirt on the diesel HSTs and so dark grey was extended from the roof to cover louvres near the top of the power car body, and the logotype was changed from an outline to solid white to make it more striking.
-The use of the term 'Executive' was dropped in 1985 and the livery was then referred to as just 'InterCity'.
+73123 Gatwick Express had white numbers and a large double arrow logo on the dark grey of its bodyside, although the new Gatwick Express service was not operated by the InterCity sector.

+In use, there were problems with the light colour showing dirt on the diesel HSTs and so dark grey was extended from the roof to cover the louvres, near the top of the power car body, and the logotype was changed from an outline to solid white to make it more striking.
+The use of the term Executive was dropped in 1985.

-Swallow livery
+Swallow

-A new logotype was introduced on 1 May 1987 as part of InterCity's 21st anniversary celebrations.
-The colours were unchanged (although locomotives often carried less yellow than before) but locomotives, carriages and advertising received a new logotype.
-The word INTERCITY was presented in italic, serif upper case letters.
-A new swallow logo 'to symbolise grace and speed' replaced the double arrow.
-It was announced that the new branding would appear on 'all InterCity trains that meet high quality standards'.
-The logotype was omitted from some older locomotives that were otherwise carrying InterCity livery, although some locomotives that predominantly worked in Scotland were given a ScotRail logotype.
+A new logotype was introduced on 1 May 1987, as part of InterCity's 21st anniversary celebrations.
+The colours were unchanged, although locomotives often carried less yellow than before; locomotives, carriages and advertising received a new logotype: the word INTERCITY was presented in italic, serif upper case letters.
+A new swallow logo "to symbolise grace and speed" replaced the double arrow.
+It was announced that the new branding would appear on "all InterCity trains that meet high quality standards."
+The logotype was omitted from some older locomotives that were otherwise carrying InterCity livery, although some that predominantly worked in Scotland were given a ScotRail logotype.